AusDTO/dta-website/README.md

 ## Development Process

-The `develop` branch is continuously deployed by circleCI to https://dta.apps.staging.digital.gov.au/
+The default branch is `develop` which is continuously deployed by circleCI to https://dta.apps.staging.digital.gov.au/

-The `master` branch is continuously deployed by circleCI to https://www.dta.gov.au/
+The production branch is `master` which is continuously deployed by circleCI to https://www.dta.gov.au/

-When starting a new change, create a branch from the `develop` branch.
+When starting a new change, branch from `develop`.

-To test that branch out you can push to cloud.gov.au before commiting to git.
-Refer to the [cloud.gov.au documentation](http://docs.cloud.gov.au/) to setup `cf` if needed.

-Run each of the following commands to deploy your local site to cloud.gov.au:

-1. `bundle exec jekyll build`
-2. `cf push branchname` # assumes you are logged into the staging platform.

-Remember to delete unused apps when you are done:

-`cf delete branchname`
+[QA-Fire](https://qafire.apps.staging.digital.gov.au/4) is enabled for this project.
+Each pull-request will be deployed to a temporary staging site, click on 'Details' next to the QA-Fire status to view it.
+As long as the circleCI tests are passing, this staging site will be kept up to date with all commits to the branch.

 When your change is ready, submit a PR to the `develop` branch.